 Find Your Tribe: Join online or in-person fitness groups for women with PCOS.
 When other women share their experiences and how they are coping with their situation your journey will be made easier.
 You can also find a partner who you are going to exercise with.

 Track Your Progress: Plan of how to measure your success as you exercise on a daily basis.
-You can keep a journal of your workouts and how you feel afterward.
+So, you can keep a journal of your workouts and how you feel afterward.
 When you see improvements, you will be motivated.
-You can track your progress by using fitness trackers, taking progress photos, and taking your body measurements.
+This means, you can track your progress by using fitness trackers, taking progress photos, and taking your body measurements.
 Also, you can pay attention to how you feel (Result Sport, 2024).

 Reward Yourself: Don’t forget to reward yourself regularly.
 This may be like treating yourself to new workout gear or having a relaxing bath.
 Even a binge-watch session of your favourite show can be a reward.

 Be Kind to Yourself: Remember, it’s okay to have off days.
 PCOS is unpredictable, and listening to your body is part of the process.
 So, there will be some days that you will not feel like exercising.
-Also, you may have some symptoms that may not allow you to continue.
 So, it is okay to have rest on these days.

 REFERENCE